Atticus29/pcc_biology_112/syllabus.md

 _Graphing Assignment_

 The state of Oregon now mandates that we assess quantitative literacy in order to ensure that our Biology classes remain General Education classes (i.e., in order to ensure that this class is transferrable).
-I will publish more information about this assignment as the quarter goes on.
-TODO.
+I will publish more information about this assignment as the quarter goes on TODO.

 _Postlab homework assignments_